 Resistance bands are a type of elasticated exercise equipment that come in a variety of shapes and sizes, such as flat and looped.
 They are placed around different parts of the body and used when performing bodyweight exercises to increase resistance and make your muscles work harder.

-They come in custom colors which indicate their level of resistance so you can gradually increase your workout load.
+They come in custom band colors which indicate their level of resistance so you can gradually increase your workout load by moving up to a more challenging band.

-Their low-cost, compact size and ease of use have made resistance bands workouts extremely popular over the last three years.
+The low cost, compact size, ease of use, and effectiveness of resistance bands have made resistance bands workouts extremely popular over the last three years.

+Yes, resistance bands can be highly effective at building muscle strength.
 Training bands work by increasing the resistance your muscles have to a certain movement.
-The opposing forces between your movements and the resistance coming from the bands make your muscles work harder, burning more calories and building more strength.
-The calorie-burning potential can also aid in losing excess fat and maintaining a healthy weight.
+The opposing forces between your movements and the resistance coming from the bands makes your muscles work harder, burning more calories and building more muscle.

-When used with bodyweight exercises like squats, they can be a great replacement for weights, gym machines and other bulky exercise equipment.
-The convenience of resistance bands workouts has made them a must have addition to many fitness regimes.
+When used with bodyweight exercises like squats, they can be a great replacement for building fitness with weights, gym machines, and other bulky exercise equipment.
+You can expect:

-Yes, using resistance bands will help you build muscle.
+Yes, using resistance bands training will definitely help you build muscle and bulk you up.
 Even simple bodyweight exercises increase muscle mass.
 Adding resistance bands to those kinds of movements will make your body work harder, maximizing muscle growth.
 There are three ways in which this happens:

 - Progressive overload.
 The body responds to gradual increases in load by building muscle to facilitate greater weight.